griptape-ai/griptape-trade-school/docs/courses/compare-movies-workflow/04_adding_flexibility.md

 This will no longer work because we are not defining the ids when we create the PromptTask - we just let it come up with it's own unique identifiers.
 Also, we don't know exactly how many movies we might be comparing, so it doesn't make much sense to define and add each one individually.

-Luckily, intead of specifically specifying the items via id, we can just say "hey - give me all the input items" using `{{ parent_outputs }}`.
+Luckily, instead of specifically specifying the items via id, we can just say "hey - give me all the input items" using `{{ parent_outputs }}`.
 This will return the entire `python dictionary` of items that are input to the task.

 Replace the two lines: